jbonjean/eclipse-consoleclear/README.md

 ## What does it do?

-The plugin adds a menu entry and a key shortcut (F10 by default) to clear the console.
+The plugin adds a menu entry and a shortcut key (F10 by default) to clear the console.
-It will remove the console if the corresponding process is terminated.
+Note: the console will be removed if the corresponding process is terminated.

 ## License